statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 ## Pathway Databases

 Examples of commonly used pathway databases include [**KEGG**](https://www.kegg.jp/), [**Reactome**](https://reactome.org/), [**WikiPathways**](https://www.wikipathways.org/), and [**BioCyc**](https://biocyc.org/), which provide curated pathways for metabolic and signaling processes across various organisms.
-Specialized databases like [**MetaCyc**](https://metacyc.org/) (metabolic pathways), [**SIGNOR**](https://signor.uniroma2.it/) (signaling networks), and [**CTD**](http://ctdbase.org/) (toxicogenomic interactions) cater to specific research needs, while [**MSigDB**](https://www.gsea-msigdb.org/gsea/msigdb/) and [**PANTHER**](http://www.pantherdb.org/) are frequently used in enrichment analyses.
-Although not formally a pathway database, [**Gene Ontology (GO)**](http://geneontology.org/) is often used with pathway-based methods to identify enriched biological processes, cellular components, and molecular functions from gene or protein lists.
+For specialized needs, researchers use databases like [**MetaCyc**](https://metacyc.org/) for metabolic pathways, [**SIGNOR**](https://signor.uniroma2.it/) for signaling networks, and [**CTD**](http://ctdbase.org/) for studying toxicogenomic interactions.
+Although not formally a pathway database, [**Gene Ontology (GO)**](http://geneontology.org/) is often utilized alongside pathway-based methods to identify enriched biological processes, cellular components, and molecular functions from gene or protein lists.

-Two of the most widely used databases for pathway analysis are KEGG and Reactome.

 ### KEGG

-The [**Kyoto Encyclopedia of Genes and Genomes (KEGG)**](https://www.genome.jp/kegg/) is a manually curated database that offers a collection of high-level maps integrating genomic, chemical, and systemic functional information.
-KEGG provides comprehensive pathway maps, including metabolic pathways, signal transduction pathways, and regulatory pathways.
-KEGG pathways are represented as graphical diagrams, which help in visualizing molecular interactions and their roles in specific biological functions.
+The [**Kyoto Encyclopedia of Genes and Genomes (KEGG)**](https://www.genome.jp/kegg/) is a manually curated database that integrates genomic, chemical, and systemic functional information into comprehensive pathway maps, including metabolic and regulatory pathways.
+KEGG pathways are depicted in graphical diagrams, facilitating the visualization of molecular interactions and their roles in specific biological functions.

 ### Reactome

-[**Reactome**](https://reactome.org/PathwayBrowser/) is another prominent pathway database that provides detailed information about cellular processes, including metabolic reactions, signal transduction, immune system functions, and more.
-Reactome is an open-source, manually curated knowledge base, focusing on the relationships between genes, proteins, and other molecules in the context of biological pathways.
-Compared to KEGG, Reactome provides finer details about molecular interactions and is enriched by contributions from experts in the field.
+[**Reactome**](https://reactome.org/PathwayBrowser/) is a detailed, open-source, manually curated knowledge base that provides information about cellular processes like metabolic reactions and immune system functions.
+Reactome focuses on the relationships between genes, proteins, and other molecules, offering more granular details about molecular interactions than KEGG.

 ## Over Representation Analysis (ORA)